EOgundimu300/grHeckmanSelect/README.md

 init_strat: Use MLE to initialize the group descent algorithm otherwise use zeros.

+del: Prevents blow-ups: If a group’s current coefficients are (near) zero, the group norm is ~0; without del^2 the weight would be infinite.

+threshold_sel: The threshold value for selection equation for which to set parameters with magnitude less than it to 0.
+Default is 0.005.

-del: threshold_sel The value for which to set parameter values with magnitude less than it to 0.
-Default is 0.05.
+threshold_out: The threshold value for outcome equation for which to set parameters with magnitude less than it to 0.
+Default is 0.005.

-threshold_out: Same as threshold_sel.

-method: Three methods are implemented.
-Method 2 is the fastest (see details in accompanying paper).
+method: Two methods are implemented.
+Method 2 is the fastest and default (see details in accompanying paper).

 Value: class grHeckSelect_bar containing optimal penalized coefficients, lambda values, bic values etc.